ALL YOU NEED TO KNOW ABOUT JAVELIN THROW

 WHAT IS THE JAVELIN?

-The javelin also appears in Norse mythology, where the God Odin wielded a magical spear called Gungnir.
-Over the centuries, the sport has evolved, with the men’s javelin introduced to the modern Olympic Games in 1908 and the women’s event following in 1932.
+The javelin was also mentioned in Norse mythology, in which the God Odin possessed a legendary spear known as Gungnir.
+With time, the sports game evolved, and the modern Olympic Games featured men’s events in 1908, and women’s in 1932.

 EVOLUTION OF THE JAVELIN